 reason-n argument, motive, cause, or justification, intellectual faculty by which conclusions are drawn from premises. plural reasons

-On the 23rd of September, 2005, a forlorn looking sow with a look of distrust in her eye arrived at Edgar’s Mission.
-She arrived in the back of a trailer driven by the pig farmer who had used her as a breeding sow.
-Up until that point in time she had only been known by a number.
+On the 21st of September in 2005, a forlorn looking sow with a look of distrust in her eyes arrived at Edgar’s Mission.
+She arrived in the back of a trailer driven by the pig farmer who had used her as a breeding sow, and up until that point in time she had only been known by a number.
 I named her Alice, she was tragically beautiful and I instantly fell in love with her.
 As soon as her four trotters found terra firma she plunged her snout down and grabbed huge tufts of green grass, turned her head skyward and savoured the succulent juice like it was the most delicious thing in the world.
 And to her it no doubt was.
-This poignant moment when for the first time in the life of this intelligent and emotional creature that she had the opportunity to see and do something so natural was not lost on all present including the farmer who stood agog and in amazement said “wow, that’s the first time she has seen grass”.
+For the first time in the life of this intelligent and emotional animal, she had the opportunity to see and do something so natural to her – this poignant moment as was not lost on all present, including the farmer who stood agog and in amazement said “wow, that’s the first time she’s seen grass”.

 “All things are possible until they are proved impossible – and even the impossible may only be so as of now.”

 Alice, I was to learn, was about five years old and she had been a piglet making machine for her entire life, save the months prior to her sexual maturity.
 Her world, I believe, consisted of metal bars, concreted floors and the rations necessary to sustain life.
 No sunlight to bask under, wallow to splash about in or environment to explore, these would remain an impossible dream.
 She would produce 2.4 litters of piglets each year and they would be weaned off her at approximately 3 weeks of age, and I truly believe she would love and miss them.
 At around 4-5 years of age, like all breeding sows, her ‘productivity’ was in decline and a one way ticket for her servitude would be in order.